ckfinder/ckfinder-docs-samples/README.md

 This plugin illustrates how to:

-* Localize plugin by providing language files.
+* Localize a plugin by providing language files.
 * Render custom HTML content inside the application by providing own region and showing custom view in this region.

 ### SettingsDemo